Table of contents: Removal ↓ Engine 2.0 l ↓ Engine 3.0 l ↓ Engine 4.2 l ↓ All engines ↓ Examination ↓ Installation ↓

 Caution: Replace spark plugs only when the engine is cold or slightly warm.
-If the spark plugs are turned out on a hot engine, the threads of the light metal cylinder head may be stripped.
+If the spark plugs are removed when the engine is hot, the threads of the light metal cylinder head may be stripped.

-Before starting work, prepare all the necessary tools.
-Some spark plug manufacturers supply special tools to measure the spark plug gap.
+Before you begin, prepare all the necessary tools.
+Some spark plug manufacturers supply special tools for measuring the spark plug gap.

 - If necessary, AUDI T40039 puller for ignition coils.

 - Depending on the number of engine cylinders, the required number of spark plugs.
-Applicable spark plugs are listed in Specifications.
+The spark plugs used are listed in Specifications.

-The best way to replace spark plugs is to buy new spark plugs in advance, adjust their gap, and replace each spark plug in turn.
-When buying candles, it is very important to choose exactly those candles that are designed for the engine of your car.
-Information about them is given in Specifications.
+The best way to replace spark plugs is to first purchase new plugs, adjust their gap, and replace each plug one at a time.
+When purchasing spark plugs, it is very important to choose the correct spark plugs for your vehicle's engine.
+Information about them is provided in Specifications.

-With new spark plugs on hand, let the engine cool completely before removing the old ones.
-During this time, you can inspect new spark plugs for defects and check spark plug gaps.
+With new spark plugs on hand, allow the engine to cool completely before removing the old ones.
+During this time, you can inspect the new spark plugs for defects and check the spark plug gaps.

 1. Turn off the ignition.

-2. Remove the engine top cover, refer to Section Removal and installation of the upper engine cover / lower protection of the engine compartment / subframe.
+2. Remove the top engine cover, refer to Section Removal and installation the upper engine cover/lower engine compartment protection/subframe.

-4. Disconnect the connecting plugs (1) ignition coils (illustration - Engine 1.6 l).
+4. Disconnect the connecting plugs (1) of the ignition coils (illustration - 1.6 l engine).

-5. Disconnect the rod ignition coils from the spark plugs, for example, with an AUDI T40039 puller.
+5. Disconnect the rod ignition coils from the spark plugs, for example, using the AUDI T40039 puller.

-Caution: Be sure to install the T40039 puller on the uppermost, thickest rib (arrow on accompanying illustration) ignition coils and pull up.
+Warning: Always install the T40039 puller on the top, thickest edge (arrow on the accompanying illustration) ignition coils and pull it up.
 If installed on the lower edge, it may be damaged.

 Engine 2.0 l